neethusurendran-neethu/LLM-Projects/Multi-modal assistant/README.md

 ## 🤖 Model Information

-- **Llama3**: Advanced language model for text generation and understanding
+- **Llama3/tinyllama**: Advanced language model for text generation and understanding (updated to use tinyllama by default)
 - **LLaVA**: Large Language and Vision Assistant for multimodal tasks
 - **Whisper**: Robust speech recognition model for audio transcription